awsdocs/aws-cdk-guide/v2/tagging.md

 If you are using `Stage` constructs, apply the tag at the `Stage` level or below\.
 Tags are not applied across `Stage` boundaries\.

-## Tag priorities<a name="w322aac21c23c23"></a>
+## Tag priorities<a name="w322aac23c26c25"></a>

 The AWS CDK applies and removes tags recursively\.
 If there are conflicts, the tagging operation with the highest priority wins\. \(Priorities are set using the optional `priority` property\.\) If the priorities of two operations are the same, the tagging operation closest to the bottom of the construct tree wins\.
-By default, applying a tag has a priority of 100 \(except for tags added directly to an AWS CloudFormation resource, which has a priority of 50\) and removing a tag has a priority of 200\.
+By default, applying a tag has a priority of 100 \(except for tags added directly to an AWS CloudFormation resource, which has a priority of 50\)\.
+The default priority for removing a tag is 200\.

 The following applies a tag with a priority of 300 to a construct\.